Tosca-Projects/tosker-types/README.md

 # Tosker Types
 Repository of the custom TOSCA types for the tosker engine.
-Simply use as followed:
+Add in the TOSCA yaml file the following:
 ```
 imports:
   - tosker: https://di-unipi-socc.github.io/tosker-types/<version>/tosker.yaml